AlexBerry0/dots/README.md

 ## Introduction
 These are my NixOS dotfiles for my systems, I really wouldn't reccommend using them.
 There are two hosts, laptop, and homeserver, these are pretty self descriptive.
-In my laptop config there are two desktop enviroments, gnome and hyprland, the gnome config is *mostly* finished while the hyprland config is barley started.
+In my laptop config there are two desktop enviroments, gnome and hyprland, the gnome config is *mostly* finished while the hyprland config is barely started.

 ## Installation
 First clone the repo